-Even at a reduced street price of $650, Netgear’s new Orbi WiFi 6 System AX6000 (model RBK852) is crazy-expensive.
-It’s an excellent Wi-Fi system but, for my money, not hundreds-of-dollars better than the recently released budget-minded Orbi RBK13.
+Even at a reduced street price of some $700, Netgear’s new Orbi WiFi 6 System AX6000 (model RBK852 for a 2-pack or RBK853 for a 3-pack) is still crazy-expensive.
+For the most part, it’s an excellent Wi-Fi system but, for my money, not hundreds-of-dollars better than the recently released budget-minded Orbi RBK13.

 But among its peers, the new Wi-Fi 6 Orbi is a better deal.
 It has a lot to offer, despite the fact some of its features are not available till mid next year.